pnxenopoulos/awpy/docs/modules/nav.rst

 Nav
 ====================

-This module contains the base Nav class.
+This module contains the Nav class, which is used to represent navigation meshes in Counter-Strike 2.

 awpy.nav
 ------------------------------